Merseyrail: Northern line

-On matchdays at Everton F.C.'s Goodison Park and Liverpool F.C.'s Anfield, Northern Line services connect with the SoccerBus service at Sandhills station to transport fans to the stadia.
-Bus departure is at frequent intervals from Sandhills station with ticketing to combine both modes of travel.
-Kirkdale station is within walking distance of Goodison Park.
+On matchdays at Liverpool F.C.'s Anfield, Northern line services connect with the SoccerBus service at Sandhills station to transport fans to the stadia.
+Bus departures are at frequent intervals from Sandhills station with ticketing to combine both modes of travel.
+Sandhills station is within walking distance of Everton FC's Hill Dickinson Stadium.

 Connections to non-Merseyrail services are available at: